Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 ## Positionning the player's ship

-We will position the player ship thanks to a Vector3, to manage its position and a Quaternion, to manage rotations.
-Those two variables will allow us to compute a world transform Matrix, which will hold the final space coordinates of our ship.
+We will position the player ship thanks to two Vector3, to manage its position and scale (its size), and a Quaternion, to manage rotations.
+Those three variables will allow us to compute a world transform Matrix, which will hold the final space coordinates of our ship.
+We will explain them just below.

 ```csharp
     class Player